-The dazzling planet Venus pairs up with Spica, the constellation Virgo’s brightest star, before sunrise on November 2, 2017.
+Around dawn in early November, 2017, the dazzling planet Venus pairs up with Spica, the constellation Virgo’s brightest star.
+They’ll appear closest before sunrise on November 2.
 Venus ranks as the third-brightest celestial body to light up the heavens, after the sun and moon.
 Spica, shining at 1st-magnitude brightness, is one of the sky’s most brilliant stars.
 Nonetheless, this star pales next to Venus, which outshines Spica by about about 90 times.

-Around the world this month, Venus will be sinking toward the glare of sunrise day by day, whereas Spica will be climbing away from the glow of sunrise.
-Venus will disappear in the sun’s glare by late November or December; but Spica will rise some 2 hours earlier by the month’s end than in early November.

-By the end of November, Spica will rise well before dawn’s first light.
+Around the world this month, Venus will be sinking toward the glare of sunrise day by day, while Spica is climbing away it.
+Venus will disappear in the sun’s glare by late November or December; but Spica will rise some 2 hours earlier by late November.
+Around late November, Spica will rise well before dawn’s first light.

-Also, Spica will be in conjunction with the planet Mars in the predawn sky.
-You can actually see Mars in the morning sky all through November, if you’re up when the sky is still dark (75 to 90 minutes before sunrise).
+Also, in late November, Spica will be in conjunction with the planet Mars in the predawn sky.
+You can actually see Mars in the morning sky now, and it’ll be visible all through November, if you’re up when the sky is still dark (75 to 90 minutes before sunrise).
 Mars is easily visible to the unaided eye in the predawn sky.